• Skip to primary navigation

 hands planting a plant with text overlay "How to Calculate When to Plant Your Garden"

-"Equation?
-That's a figure of speech, right?
 You don't actually need math to plant a garden do you?
-It's not algebra is it?
-Please say it isn't algebra.
-EEEK!"

 Take a deep breath and go to your happy place.... imagine yourself walking through your beautiful garden filled with ripe produce just waiting for you to harvest.
-Are you feeling calmer now?

-In order to get to the vision of your garden of plenty, you need to do a little research, make some decisions and count backwards on a calendar.
+In order to get to the vision of your garden of plenty, you need to do a little research, make some decisions, and count backwards on a calendar.

 It isn't a perfect science, but it will help you get a better idea of when to plant for maximum success.